1975–76 NFL playoffs: NFC: Dallas Cowboys 17, Minnesota Vikings 14

 These two would participate in a more controversial play two plays later.
 After Preston Pearson dropped a wide-open pass in the middle of the field with 32 seconds left, Staubach launched a bomb to Drew Pearson, who caught the ball through tight coverage by Wright at the 4-yard line and ran into the end zone for a 50-yard scoring reception that Staubach, in a postgame interview, called a "Hail Mary" pass.
 That popularized the term to describe such a play.
 Wright, who was just in front of Pearson, fell as the ball came down, and the Vikings argued that Pearson pushed off and should have been flagged for offensive interference.
 The play drew the ire of Minnesota's Alan Page, who was ejected for unsportsmanlike conduct for arguing with officials, and a 15-yard penalty was assessed that allowed Dallas to kick off from the 50.
 Tarkenton then vehemently argued with the referees but to no avail.
 Meanwhile, angry Minnesota fans threw objects onto the field, one of which was a liquor bottle that struck official Armen Terzian in the head, creating a forehead gash and rendering him unconscious.
 Terzian wore a bandage, later requiring 11 stitches, as he walked off the field.
 He was replaced by substitute official Charley Musser for the final two plays.
 The NFL later banned glass bottles from being sold at stadiums.
 The fan who threw the glass bottle at Terzian eventually was found by police, pleaded guilty to misdemeanor assault, and was sentenced to a $100 fine.
 Meanwhile, the Cowboys "Doomsday Defense" put the finishing touches on the team's victory by sacking Tarkenton on each of the final two plays of the game.

-It was another disappointing end to a spectacular season for the Vikings.
-They had finished with an NFC-best 12–2 record.
+The Vikings had finished with an NFC-best 12–2 record.
 Their defense led the league with the fewest yards allowed.
 Tarkenton had won the NFL Most Valuable Player Award, and the NFL Offensive Player of the Year Award, while Foreman amassed 1,761 all-purpose yards and 22 touchdowns.
-The day only got worse for Tarkenton.
-He soon learned his father had died of a heart attack while watching the game.
+Tarkenton soon learned his father had died of a heart attack while watching the game.
 The upstart and youthful Cowboys, not expected to do much after an 8–6 season in 1974 and the loss of several key veterans, would defeat the Rams and lose to Pittsburgh in the Super Bowl.